UST-QuAntiL/QuantME-UseCases/2022-closer/README.md

 ![Workflow Rewrite In Progress](./docs/workflow-rewrite-in-progress.png)

-If the rewritting is successful, the color of the button is changed to green and the workflow is adapted in the background, as shown on the next figure:
+If the rewriting is successful, the color of the button is changed to green and the workflow is adapted in the background, as shown in the next figure:

 ![Workflow Rewrite Successful](./docs/workflow-rewrite-successful.png)